gcallah/BookReviews/salter.md

 possibility that they are "secretly in partnership; the quarrel they keep up in public is very much of a put-up job; and that the way in which they perpetually play into each other's hands is not an everlasting coincidence (92-93)

-"It never seems to strike these people, that the lesson of lice in the slums is the wrongness of slums, not the wrongness of hair."
+In response to a "progressive" proposal that all of the children of the poor should be mandated to have short hair, to prevent outbreaks of louse infestation, Chesterton noted that "It never seems to strike these people, that the lesson of lice in the slums is the wrongness of slums, not the wrongness of hair."
 (93)